New regional advertising director comes to Sun Coast Media Group

-PORT CHARLOTTE — Sun Coast Media Group now has a regional advertising director over print and digital publications.
+PORT CHARLOTTE — Sun Coast Media Group has named a regional advertising director over print and digital publications.

-Omar Zucco has made the move from Allentown, Pa., to serve in the newly created role.
+Omar Zucco has made the move from Allentown, Pennsylvania, to serve in the newly created role.

 He is new to Adams Publishing Group, LLC, which is the family owned parent company of Sun Coast Media Group.